Pilots and Cabin Crew

 - Maintenance Engineers

 - Air Traffic Management

 - Personnel Licensing Forms

 Ireland has availed of an "Opt-out" which grants holders of third country licences certain permissions under Regulation (EU) No 1178/2011 (as amended).

-The exemption allows a pilot holding a licence and associated medical issued by a third country involved in the non-commercial operation of aircraft as specified in Article 4(1)(b) or (c) of Regulation (EC) No 216/2008 to continue to operate in non-commercial operations on the said aircraft and with the said licence and associated medical until 8 April 2017.
+The exemption allows a pilot holding a licence and associated medical issued by a third country involved in the non-commercial operation of aircraft as specified in Article 2(1)(b), points (i) or (ii), of Regulation (EU) 2018/1139

 Please refer to Aeronautical Notice P21 - Acceptance of Flight Crew Licences